lorettawang/connect-four/pseudocode.md

     add token b

 Check if current squares below are empty
-If empty, reloop one row lower until square reaches to non-empty square
+If empty, reloop one row lower until square reaches to non-open square

 // Checking for wins (winning combinations) checkVerticalA (row, col)